-- Difficulty engaging target population

-- Difficulty engaging community leaders

-- Little access to practical, research-based interventions and monitoring/tracking /process strategies
+- Difficulty engaging target population, and as we are discovering, in part due to lack of adequate housing. - Rectifying the issue completely is an expensive proposition and well beyond the scope of this institution. - Difficulty engaging community leaders. - Not having dedicated staff time to plan, implement, evaluate and track activities. - Little access to practical, research-based interventions and monitoring/tracking/ process strategies.